ElhabashyLab/ElhabashyLab/README.md

 ## Welcome to Elhabashy Lab GitHub page
 **University of Bayreuth** • **Max Planck Institute for Biology Tübingen**

+We are a multidisciplinary group of computational biophysicists, bioinformaticians, and machine learning researchers

 We seek to understand biological life at the molecular level.

 We draw on physics, mathematics, molecular biology, evolution, and artificial intelligence.